intel-spark/InformationExtraction/README.md

 3. Run "mvn clean package" in the project directory.
 4. The deployment package should be ready at ie-dist folder.

+### How to get the zip distribution of ie-dist:

+1. Run "cd ie-dist-module && mvn clean package && cd .." in the projct directory.
+2. The target assembly file is named as "ie-dist-1.0-assembly.zip" in the project directory.

 ### How to run on Spark cluster:

 1. Finish the build process.